 Any other relevant information or links to logs:

 Title screen/intro of Twilight Princess: http://i.imgur.com/zDDCSKC.png

 #3 Updated by degasus about 7 years ago

 Your picture looks like streaming vertices don't work.
 As we support the new extension AMD_pinned_memory, I think the best way to debug is to disable it, but in this way, we would loose the biggest performance gain.

 So could you please try it again with this patch:

-#5 Updated by amotiss almost 7 years ago
+#5 Updated by amotiss about 7 years ago

 I have a similar problem with last compiled Dolphin (3.5-1034)

 No artefact, just a blackscreen for Wii and GC games/homebrews/systemenu/bios.